MariaHoulihan/singing-herbalist/README.md

 ## Introduciton to the website:

 The Singing Herbalist website is a landing page for people who are interested in herbal treatments and consultations in East Clare, Ireland.
+The Singing Herbalist offers professional yet caring therapies for individuals looking for a # The Singing HNerbalist

+## Introduciton to the website:

+The Singing Herbalist website is a landing page for people who are interested in herbal treatments and consultations in East Clare, Ireland.
 The Singing Herbalist offers professional yet caring therapies for individuals looking for a herbal consultation, massage therapy or singer!

+u tion, massage therapy or singer!

 Users of this website will be able to find all the information they need to know about the Singing Herbalist, about the available treatments, pricing and contact information.
 There is an inquiry form for users who wish to start the process of an informal query with the Singing Herbalist.